sabn0/GloVe-Rs/README.md

 First loads the coocurrences from the tar back to M nd arrays, then runs training following GloVe's details.
 Done in one thread.
 The training is done in slices that are based on the calculted M arrays.
 In each epoch, the order of the slices is randomized, and the order within each slice is also randomized.
 Within each slice, examples are devided to batches based on requested `batch_size`.
 When done iterating, the trained weights are saved to a vecs.npy file in the `output_dir` location.

 ## Testing
 I tested the code using the [**WikiText-103 dataset**](https://blog.salesforceairesearch.com/the-wikitext-long-term-dependency-language-modeling-dataset/).
 After removing headlines and empty lines, I accounted for **~100M tokens**, which translated to a vocabulary of **~230K tokens** after split by space.
-Here are some performance details based on my experiemnt, running the entire training pipeline in release:
+Here are some performance details based on my experiement, running the entire training pipeline in release:

 | part | time | N threads | output weight |
 | :--: |  :-------: | :-------: | :-------: |